How to stay organized as a Personal Trainer (Step-by-step)

 If a client has a block of ten sessions and you have nine signatures from them, you and they both know that they will need to be buying another block of sessions soon if they wish to carry on, no if’s no buts.

-People will try to take advantage of you, it’s an unfortunate fact of life.
+People will try to take advantage of you, its an unfortunate fact of life.
 This method allows there to be no question as to how many sessions have been completed.

 A quick last point is that it also lets you know how many sessions you have until you need to start changing the exercise routine round.